gderosa/timeq/EXAMINERS_TODO.md

 the inverse Fourier transformation is consistent and correctly used in Chapter 4; the author should check the consistent definition and correct use of the Fourier transformations in Chapter 4~~
   - &rightarrow; Once removed the occurrence of H_t with the "wrong sign", the Fourier transform and inverse should be used correctly.
-(TODO TODO TODO: sec 4.1.1 should be revised: F. transf. applies to components not the vector... )
+      With the exception of eq.
+(4.19) and the Fourier transform just before, now fixed.
-      To summarize everything related to sign conventions (in pseudocode):
+      Now, to summarize everything related to sign conventions (in pseudocode):
       - H_T = \hbar\Omega = -i\hbar (d/dt)
       - H_T is in analogy with linear momentum p = -i\hbar (d/dx)
       - The Fourier transform has minus sign in the exponent in the integrand,